EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 Principles
 ----------

-The OHS Codex framework defines that improved cross-sector understanding and information exchange requires actions in four dedicated “areas”.
-In this OHS Codex these “areas” are termed “principles”.
-It is the ambition of this OHS Codex to describe these principles and to provide specific solutions & methods that can be used by the organisations & researchers to adopt each principle.
-Several of such methods will be developed and tested within the EJP ORION project, so that these are included right from the beginning into the OHS Codex document.
-As the OHS Codex is designed itself as an updatable online resource and it will be continuously extended as soon as new useful methods & solutions become available.
+The OHS Codex framework is structured by four main principles, identified by ORION as four main areas, where cross-sector understanding and information exchange could be improved.
+The Codex describes each principle and within each provides solutions & methods available to organisations & researchers, who want to enhance OHS within each principle.
+The methods and tools included from the onset in the Codex were developed and tested within the EJP ORION project.
+However, the OHS Codex is designed as an updatable online resource that can be continuously expanded when new useful methods & solutions become available.